ultimate-notion/ultimate-notion/docs/usage/db_querying.md

 Note that the array type works a little bit different than the others.
 Imagine you have a rollup with aggregation `uno.AggFunc.SHOW_ORIGINAL` defined on a date property.
 The result of the rollup property will thus be a, possible empty, array of dates.
-Imagine a database of readers with a `has_read` relation to our `Article` database to reference all articles that a reader has already read.
+Imagine a database of readers with a `has_read` relation to our `Article` database in order to reference all articles that a reader has already read.
 We could now define a rollup, named `article dates`, on the `has_read` relation for the `released` property of the `Article` database with no aggregation, i.e. just showing the original values as elements of an array.
-The condition, which filters for all readers having read an article that was relased this week, looks like this:
+The condition, which filters for all readers having read at least one article that was relased this week, looks like this:

 ```python
 recent_article_readers_condition = uno.prop('article dates').any.this_week()
 ```

-Appending one of the array quantifiers, i.e. `none`, `any`, `every`, generates a [RollupArrayProperty], which then expects one of the other condition operators and methods depending on the type of the elements of the array.
+Appending an array quantifier, i.e. `none`, `any`, `every`, generates a [RollupArrayProperty], which then expects one of the other condition operators and methods.
+The possible operators or method depends on the type of the elements of the array.

 [PySpark]: https://spark.apache.org/docs/latest/api/python/index.html
 [Polars]: https://pola.rs/